vanvency/hf-rag/README.md

 - Performs semantic search across document chunks
 - Returns relevant content with source attribution
 - Configurable result ranking and filtering

+### 5. Complete Workflow with UI
+User able to upload and parsed the file into markdown with extracted catalog, view and edit markdown result and catalog result, chunk markdown result into slices based on catalog, and create embedding vector based on slices, and then user able to search the uploaded file by following step
+1. search by fulltext on catalog, if related then just return the full pages of related catalog and lastly use llm api to generate answer to the query
+2. if no catalog related, then use vector search on slices embeddings, return related slices and lastly use llm api to generate answer to the query

 ## 📋 Requirements